traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ We are at a tech conf, and I'm to spend the next 30 minutes talking about my necklace

-^ I still can't believe i built this thing and it works and looks cool.

-^ So what is special about this necklace?

-^ It's is responding to the number of people around me and adjusting its lighting to correspond with that.
-It may not be adjusting the way that you would expect, but I'll get to that in a bit.

 ---

 # [fit] Loaded with tech